domesticatedviking/TextyMcSpeechy/README.md

 8. Use Piper to fine-tune the existing text-to-speech model using the converted dataset.
 9. Convert the fine-tuned `.ckpt` file to a `.onnx` file that can be used by Piper directly to generate speech from text.
 10. Test the new text-to-speech model.
+- Note:  The main advantage of this method is that it is less work, provided you have a decent RVC model for your target voice.
+Most of the intonation will come from the voice in the original dataset, which means that this method isn't great for making characters with a dramatic intonation.
+If you don't have access to samples of the target voice, you will get much more natural intonation by recording a base dataset that does your best impression of the target voice prior to applying the RVC model.

 ### Option B: train TTS using your own dataset (audio files in target voice and text transcript)